stoffie/stoffie.github.io/content/readme.md

 ## Languages

-- **English**: Proficient in written and spoken use C1 auto assesment
+- **English**: Proficient in written and spoken use C1 Auto Assesment
 - **Italian**: Native speaker